 - Cons: Only comes in adult or kid sizes which may not fit every face

 Cotton Face Masks From Etsy

-Our custom order cotton face masks for Disney were the most comfortable face coverings during our hot weather Disney World trip.
-These masks from Nicole Rose Crafts (not sponsored) have two layers of tight weave cotton, come in cute designs, fit well, and were the easiest to breathe in during our park days.
+Our custom order cotton face masks for Disney are the second most comfortable face coverings used during our Disney World trips.
+These masks from Nicole Rose Crafts (not sponsored) have two layers of tight weave cotton, come in cute designs, fit well, and are easy to breathe in during our park days.

 Use code smartmousetravel for 15% off when ordering at Nicole Rose Crafts.
 Purchases over $35 are also eligible for free shipping.
 I don’t earn anything from your purchases, but I negotiated a discount for you.